-- The vent system components and trim doors are shipped in separate packages. - The gas logs may be packaged separately and must be field installed. - Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - Read all of the instructions before starting the installation.
+- Carefully remove the appliance and components from the packaging. - The vent system components and trim doors are shipped in separate packages. - The gas logs may be packaged separately and must be field installed. - Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - Read all of the instructions before starting the installation.
 Follow these instructions carefully during the installation to ensure maximum safety and benefit.